kellyshaprk/kellyshaprk/README.md

 ## Hi, I'm Kelly 👋

-### After graduating from college with a 94 GPA in the computer studies field,
+I'm currently trying to become a Junior Developer after graduating from college with a 94 GPA.

-- 🔭 I’m currently working on becoming a developer 🤣
+When I was in college, I accomplished many labs, assignments, and projects.
+I've uploaded some of them here and will continue to work on new projects.

 - 🌱 I’m currently learning Java and Python
-- 🤔 I’m looking for help with getting a job
+- 🤔 I’m looking for help with preparation for a job
+- 🙏 I hope I could get a job in 2020
 - ⚡ Fun fact: I worked as a DBA

 ### Connect with me: